awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

   1. Create a private Amazon S3 endpoint and CloudWatch Logs endpoint and associate them with the private subnet of your Amazon VPC\.
 For information, see [VPC Endpoint Services \(AWS PrivateLink\)](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-service.html)\.

   1. Confirm **Enable Private DNS Name** in your Amazon VPC is selected\.
 For more information, see [Creating an Interface Endpoint ](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint)\.
-+ You need to add proxy configuration to your buildspec file if you do not use `ssl-bump`:
++  If you do not use `ssl-bump` for an explicit proxy server, add a proxy configuration to your buildspec file using a `proxy` element\.
+For more information, see [ Run CodeBuild in an Explicit Proxy Server](use-proxy-server.md#run-codebuild-in-explicit-proxy-server) and [Build Spec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.

   ```
   version: 0.2